Prince Harry, Duke of Sussex: Public life

+Harry identifies as a feminist.
 During their visit to Morocco in February 2019, the Duke and Duchess focused on projects centred on "women's empowerment, girls' education, inclusivity and encouragement of social entrepreneurship".
-As part of establishing a separate office from Kensington Palace in 2019, the Duke and Duchess created an Instagram social media account, which broke the record for the fastest account at the time to reach a million followers.
+As part of establishing a separate office from that of the Duke and Duchess of Cambridge in 2019, the Duke and Duchess created an Instagram social media account, which broke the record for the fastest account at the time to reach a million followers.
 During his trip to Angola in 2019, the Duke visited the Born Free to Shine project in Luanda, an initiative by First Lady Ana Dias Lourenço which aims to "prevent HIV transmission from mothers to babies" through education, medical testing and treatment.
 He also met HIV+ youth and teenagers during his visit.
 During his visit to the Luengue-Luiana National Park, the Duke unveiled an initiative by the Queen's Commonwealth Canopy to help with protecting "an ancient elephant migration route" by providing safe passage for them in the forest.
 In September and October 2019, a Southern African tour included Malawi, Angola, South Africa and Botswana.
 Because infant son Archie travelled with the Sussexes, this was "their first official tour as a family".
+Harry completed 1,190 engagements between 2006 and 2019.